Maintaining its faithful tradition, SCIO continues to offer students the opportunity to study in Oxford in 2024-25 and beyond.

 Mathematicians have always been fascinated by numbers, but the subject is so much more.
 We can use maths to explain how a leopard gets its spots, to explore quantum theory and relativity, and to predict the movements of stock markets.

-Studying maths in Oxford will teach you to think mathematically and provide you with the tools needed to construct theorems and proofs.
+Studying maths at SCIO will teach you to think mathematically and provide you with the tools needed to construct theorems and proofs.
 You will be encouraged to ask questions and to find solutions for yourself.
 Above all, you will learn how to argue clearly and concisely as you solve problems.
 For some of you, this way of thinking or solving problems will be your goal.
 Others will want to see what further can be discovered.
 Either way, it is a subject we want you to enjoy.
+Specific tutorial titles and descriptions can be found at the link below.
+Other tutorials may be available, upon request.

 Modern Languages